hebelsan/go-cli-template-light/README.md

 ## Customize template
 - adjust module name
-- go through all files and rename go-cli-template with your project name
+- go through all files and rename go-template-cli with your project name
 - adjust GO_VERSION in Dockerfile
 - go version in go.mod
 - for each new command add a file in cmd/